AtoraSuunva/BooruBot/readme.md

 Then run it via `docker compose -f docker-boorubot.yml`.
 This avoids needing to clone the repo and wait for builds.
 A `docker run` will work as well, but require copy-pasting the command to keep the config.

-> Currently, the activities files `activities-booru.txt` etc are baked into the image.
+> Currently, the activities file `activities-booru.txt` is baked into the image.
 You can't change the activities without needing to rebuild the image.
 Someday I'll change it, but it's pretty low priority.

 ### Docker